 Trump orders cruise missile strikes on Syria air base

-U.S. President Donald Trump said Thursday he ordered a missile strike on an airfield in Syria from which a chemical attack using a deadly nerve agent was allegedly launched earlier this week.
+U.S. President Donald Trump said Thursday he ordered a missile strike on an airfield in Syria from which a chemical attack using a deadly nerve agent was allegedly launched earlier this week, killing dozens of civilians including children.

-Trump said the airstrike was in the United States' "vital national security interest to prevent and deter the spread and use of deadly chemical weapons."
-U.S. media reported that about 60 Tomahawk cruise missiles were fired from warships in the Mediterranean Sea.
+The airstrike was in the United States' "vital national security interest to prevent and deter the spread and use of deadly chemical weapons," Trump said, referring to Washington's direct intervention in Syria in retaliation to Tuesday's suspected chemical attack in a northern city held by the rebels.

-"There can be no dispute that Syria used banned chemical weapons," Trump told reporters at his Mar-a-Lago retreat in Palm Beach, Florida.
-Calling Syrian President Bashar al-Assad a "dictator," he accused the regime for violating obligations under the Chemical Weapons Convention by using a deadly nerve agent against innocent civilians.
+The U.S. Defense Department said 59 Tomahawk land attack missiles were fired from two destroyers in the Mediterranean Sea and targeted the base's aircraft, petroleum and logistical storage, air defense systems, radars and other facilities.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.